Manecas1221212/romance/plan.md

 - Andrew at bar after a gallery show, the gallery went terribly, he is also super sad Jessica could not come
 - Jason Whitmore approaches him
 - Jason reveals he's Anna's ex from Columbia
-- **Jason tells twisted version of their breakup** - claims Anna was controlling, obsessive, hacked his accounts, tried to sabotage his London internship
+- **Jason tells twisted version of their breakup** - claims Anna was controlling, obsessive, hacked his accounts, tried to sabotage his internships and was pissed when he got better grades than her
 - Makes Andrew doubt Anna, but overall Jason shows his respects for the family and says he hopes they can all get along ( the seed of mistrust has, however, been planted in Andrew's mind)

 **8:45 PM — Jessica's Apartment:**